drj11/drj11.github.io/2024-kickpunch/allinthemind.md

 Then put the plastic over the screen (with tape or the magic of cling film) and use an image editor to copy the art with pixels.

-That would be a fun project to use the Haiku Netbook for.
+So these things came together to form an idea for a project that i might try: Install Haiku on the netbook and find some art suitable for cling wrap scanning on it.

+I had seen a few posts about people running Haiku on this class of hardware.
+After a false start of installing it on a partition which the pre-existing grub couldn’t then boot into, i installed it on the raw unpartitioned disk (i think).
+Haiku runs reasonable well on the 2008 netbook, which is nice.
+Maybe it could breathe some life into the old netbook.

+A little exploration with Haiku reveals that doing ordinary web things is a disaster, but loading BeOS websites from the early 2000s and before works fine.

+Haiku comes with WonderBrush, originally a for-money application native to BeOS, but now distributed liberally.
+I also tried to install ArtPaint, a more modern paint program, but my initial efforts didn't work.
+I think because there was no 32-bit version packaged.
+But i did eventually install it later.

+So what art could i "cling wrap scan"?
-Looking through my collection of videogame media, i even found some art.
+I start looking through my collection of videogame media, and found...
 This amazing poster from [PaRappa the Rapper].

 I traced over PaRappa using actual clingfilm, and it was terrible.
 It sticks okay onto the netbook though.
 But the WonderBrush art program even in fullscreen only lets me use a small portion of the total screen for the editing area.
-I solved this problem by tracing over Sunny Funny and taping the art sideways (the artwork for Sunny is slightly narrower than PaRappa).
+I solved this problem by switching targetes.
+I traced over Sunny Funny instead, this time using a cut-open ziploc bag from the ones that came with COVID-19 tests.
+Sunny is slightly narrower than PaRappa, but even so had to tape the art sideways to fit it over the editable area in WonderBrush.

 What resolution?
 Something chunky like 320×200 perhaps?
-I actually traced using 200×200 at 600% (i think).
+I traced using a 200×200 at 200% (i think).

+[Sunny in-situ]

-Once i had basic outlines i removed the clear plastic pen copy, and worked by eye.
+Once i had basic outlines i removed the clear plastic with its pen-drawn copy, and worked by mouse and eye.
-WonderBrush isn’t really a true pixel editor, and even with the "subpixel" box unchecked would "half-shade" pixels as a freehand pen line was drawn with the mouse.
+WonderBrush isn’t really a true pixel editor, and even with the "subpixel" box unchecked would "half-shade" pixels when i was using the freehand tool with the mouse.
 Also my mouse skills are bad (possibly exacerbated by an authentic vintage mouse, and not a pro-gamer laserballs) and so the actual shapes were not very accurate.

+[wobbly Sunny]

 Digital art and pixel editing is not something i've done before, so it took me many many hours of single pixel cleaning and reshaping to get this:

+[Sunny flat no colour not rotated]

 Nice.
 But needs rotating, right?
 Simples.

-Aha.
-Can rotate in WonderBrush but it resamples with some sort of high-fidelity cubic filter.
+Aha, i can rotate in WonderBrush but it resamples with some sort of high-fidelity cubic filter.
-Which for bilevel pixel art is a disaster.
+Which for bilevel pixel art is no bloody good.
 Couldn’t work out how to fix that.
 Seemingly can’t rotate in the image viewer.

 Can install ImageMagick.
 Yes we can, but it seems not to work.
-(I also tried both installing and compiling from source ArtPaint, but that didn’t work either).

-`git` works fine by the way.
+I also tried both installing and compiling from source ArtPaint, but that didn’t work either (`git` works fine by the way).

 So, netpbm?
+Installs but doesn't work.

+At some point while i was poking around i see that in HaikuDepot, the package installer, it sometimes lists two packages wih the same name (i think i added a repository at some point).
+For practical purposes we can call these two version "cursed" and "might work".
+I wondered if i could install the non-cursed version of ArtPaint, and i could!

+ArtPaint could do the pixel-exact 90° rotation.
+But i wasn't finding the pixel editing as comfortable as WonderBrush, so i switched back to that for the rest of the project.
+Which by this point is filling with colour and drawing the stripes on Sunny's dress.

+[Sunny coloured in]

+Filling in reveals some previously unfound subpixels (pixels that are neither black nor transparent);
+i fixed the ones i found, but it seems likely there might be a few remaining.
+Probably i will fix this ultimately by writing some sort of equality/difference tool in PyPNG.

+Using ArtPaint and WonderBrush, i actually found them annoying for the pixel work.
+Though I would probably have different opinions if i was more familiar with them.
+Mainly the problem is that it was too fiddly to turn a single pixel on or off.
+It's easy enough in WonderBrush to turn a single pixel on, but turning it off either involves _moving the mouse_ to select a new palette entry or right clicking to change the tool.
+The scrollwheel could be used to zoom, but only zoomed around the canvas centre, not where the mouse is pointing (although it did only stop at integer zooms, which was useful for this work; unlike ArtPaint).

+ArtPaint had slightly different issues, but similar in scope.

+For many pixels applications, a _true full screen_ mode would be useful.
+Nina Kalinina wrote a quick-and-dirty homegrown pixel editor in QBasic when she was doing this.
+And it makes a lot of sense to me.
+I was tempted.

+## Reflection

+Overall i enjoyed the project.
+It was nice to install an OS on the netbook that it could plausibly run.
+It was nice to have an excuse to poke around with Haiku/BeOS a bit.
+And it was nice to try the lo-tech lo-fi "scanning".

+And of course, retro sunflower girl from an iconic 1990s videogame, what's not to like about that?

+# END